Kmer-File-Format/kff-reference/README.md

 # Overview

-A KFF file is composed of two parts:
+A KFF file is composed of two parts (and 2 watermarks):
+* Watermark 1: 3 bytes "KFF" for file integrity checks.
 * **Header**: defines some constants.

 For example, it contains the file format version and the binary encoding of nucleotides.